Dental Specialty Center of Chesapeake

 1533 Volvo Parkway, Suite 250, Chesapeake, VA 23320

 A great option for those with dental anxiety, sensitive gag reflexes, and low pain tolerance, dental sedation can allow you to experience a stress-free dentist visit.
 At our practice, we’re committed to helping patients receive the treatment they need while remaining comfortable and relaxed.
-Call us today to learn more about our affordable sedation dentistry in Chesapeake.
+Call us today to learn more about our affordable conscious sedation dentistry in Chesapeake.

 Dental sedation is used to make dental procedures more comfortable.
 It can be used for invasive procedures and more routine treatments, like tooth cleanings.
 Often referred to as sleep dentistry, these treatments include oral sedation dentistry and IV sedation dentistry.
 Sleep dentistry also involves the use of general anesthesia.

-When you visit your dentist, he or she will outline your potential sedation dentistry cost.
+When you visit your dentist, he or she will outline your potential conscious sedation dentistry cost.
 This will depend on what type of sedation is used and how much is required.
-Our office provides flexible payment plans, which can help make the cost of sedation dentistry in Chesapeake affordable.
+Our office provides flexible payment plans, which can help make the cost of conscious sedation dentistry in Chesapeake affordable.

 If fear or discomfort are stopping you from receiving the dental care you need, it may be time to consider dental sedation.
 Receiving sedation for dental treatment can ease dental anxiety and help you relax throughout the process.